andersbekkevard/conway/README.md

 - **Gosper Gun** - First discovered infinite growth pattern that produces gliders
 - **Diehard** - Vanishes completely after exactly 130 generations
 - **Acorn** - Takes 5206 generations to stabilize into 633 cells
+- **Puffer Train** - Moving pattern that leaves a trail of debris behind
+- **R-Pentomino** - Evolves for 1103 generations into a complex structure

 ## Technical Details